dhiren051/docker-test-service/README.md

 ==> default: Destroying VM and associated drives...
 ```

-Now the `docker_debian_jessie` vm has been removed from the system.
+Now the `docker_debian_jessie` vm has been removed from the host system.

 Hopefully the docker test succeded.
 Your host machine is unscathed with the exception that a few, very useful, programs have been installed.